DGStorage/DGStorage/README.md

 # DGStorage - Efficiency Without Compromise.

-DGStorage 是一个适合于存储非结构化数据的快速数据库。
+DGStorage is a database based on filesystem.
-Import ```DGStorage``` lib to use it. 亦可以通过Shell或者Web操作DGStorage。 You can include our DGStorage lib in your code, or using shell/web work with DGStorage.
+Import ```DGStorage``` lib to use it. alos can use Shell or Web work closely with DGStorage。 You can include our DGStorage lib in your code, or using shell/web work with DGStorage.
-+ 非结构化：DGStorage采用文件散列存储的方式，doesn't like MongoDB，您不仅可以存储JSON格式的数据，也可以存储其它
++ Unstruction：DGStorage based on filesystem，doesn't like MongoDB，you can not only stroage JSON fils, but also other files.
-+ 分布式：瞬间即可部署大量的存储实例。More quickly for multiple terms query.
++ Distribution：Deploy more database collection in a very short time.
+More quickly for multiple terms query.
-+ 快速：For<code>10'000</code>datas，可以在<code>2</code>秒内完成。数据库的迁移也仅需要移动和压缩/解压缩
++ Quickly：For<code>10'000</code>datas，could finished in <code>2</code>seconds。

 #Document
 See:https://github.com/DGideas/DGStorage/wiki/Version-Lambda-(LTS%E7%89%88%E6%9C%AC)---%E7%AE%80%E4%BD%93%E4%B8%AD%E6%96%87%E6%96%87%E6%A1%A3